Distance Travelled in n Seconds Solution

 Number of Seconds - (Measured in Second) - The Number of Seconds is the total count of time in seconds.

-Initial Velocity - (Measured in Meter per Second) - Initial Velocity is the velocity at which motion starts.
+Initial Velocity - (Measured in Meter per Second) - Initial Velocity is the velocity at which motion an object starts.

 STEP 1: Convert Input(s) to Base Unit